 Crispy Onion Pakoda (Onion Pakora, Kanda Bhaji, Indian Onion Fritters) is one of the favorite Indian snacks during the monsoons or winter days.
 Make the best onions pakora using my easy recipe (vegan, can be easily made gluten-free).

-Here are some more pakora recipes that you may like – Punjabi Bread Pakora, Chawal Ke Pakode, Moong Dal Pakoda, Corn Pakoda, and Palak Pakoda.
+Here are some more pakora recipes you may like – Punjabi Bread Pakora, Chawal Ke Pakode, Moong Dal Pakoda, Corn Pakoda, and Palak Pakoda.

 Jump to: